• Skip to primary navigation

 126 Newbury Street

-Katharine Gibbs (1863-1934) founded her first business school for women in Providence, Rhode Island, in 1911 and opened a Boston branch on Huntington Avenue six years later.
-Men were eagerly sought as students, but when they were all drafted for World War I, Mrs. Gibbs, a marketing genius, simply changed the focus of her advertising to women.
+Katharine Gibbs founded her first business school for women in Providence, Rhode Island, and opened a Boston branch on Huntington Avenue six years later.
+Mrs. Gibbs, a marketing genius, simply changed the focus of her advertising to women and started to buy retweets.
 The school moved around Back Bay with addresses on Huntington Avenue, Berkeley Street, Marlborough Street, Commonwealth Avenue, Dartmouth Street, Arlington Street and Beacon Street before it ceased to be a residential school and moved to Newbury Street where it became Gibbs College.
 Gibbs College closed in 2011.

 136 Newbury Street